Have you ever woken up one morning and realized you want to get yourself a classical guitar?

 - Users prefer to replace the existing strings

-- Slight setup might be needed
+- A slight setup might be needed

 To complete your top choices for the best cheap budget classical guitars under $200, the Washburn Classical Series C5CE sits at the number five spot.
 Giving a mellow sound that’s sure to catch your attention, the C5CE features a select spruce top and catalpa back and sides.
-Its mahogany neck and wide nut width makes it easier to use, especially on fingerpicking.
+Its mahogany neck and wide nut width make it easier to use, especially on fingerpicking.

-Topped with pearloid-buttoned tuners and gold hardware, the C5CE is both beautiful and functional.
+Topped with Pearloid-buttoned tuners and gold hardware, the C5CE is both beautiful and functional.
 Owning a built-in preamp and pickup, the C5CE is crowd-ready for both beginners and experienced players.